-An active researcher, Dr. Gasparis is the author of 40 published papers and five book chapters.
+An active researcher, Dr. Gasparis is the author of 40 published papers and five book chapters on varicose veins, DVT, pelvic vein disease.
 He teaches new techniques and technologies and has given over 100 presentation throughout the U.S. and internationally.
 He is also the co-founder and co-director of the Venous Symposium, a leading international vein meeting in New York City.

 In addition, Dr. Gasparis holds several leadership positions in professional and scientific societies such as the American Venous Forum (AVF), American College of Phlebology (ACP) and Union Internationale of Phlebotomy (UIP).
 He also serves as a reviewer for the Journal of Vascular Surgery and Phlebology.
 He has been cited as an “American Top Surgeon” for five years.

 After obtaining an undergraduate degree in classical civilization of Greece and Rome at New York University, Dr. Gasparis attended State University of New York Health Science Center, Syracuse.
 There, he received his medical degree in 1996 and performed his internship and residency in surgery.
 He completed research and clinical fellowships in vascular surgery at Stony Brook University.
 He also was an endovascular fellow at Texas Tech University Health Science Center.
 In 2004, he received the Sigvaris Traveling Fellowship Award by the American Venous Forum, allowing him to travel the world and bring new therapies for vein disease to Stony Brook Medicine.